Using the Mako Server

 Loading Applications

-An application in the context of the Barracuda App Server is comparable to the 'www' directory found in other servers.
+In the Barracuda App Server, an application is comparable to the 'www' directory used by other servers.
 Multiple web applications can be loaded simultaneously, and each application can be assigned a base URL.
 This URL serves as a unique identifier, helping to distinguish it from other loaded applications and prevent URL conflicts.

-Applications are created through the Lua code found in the Mako Server's .config script, using LSP enabled Resource Reader instances.
+Applications are created by the Lua code in the Mako Server's .config script, using LSP-enabled Resource Reader instances.
 For more detailed information on this process, refer to the introduction to the virtual file system.

 Loading apps via the command line: